enkidevs/curriculum/Web/HTML/web-page-structure/html-element.md

 Furthermore, if you include a valid `lang` in the `<html>` element, you ensure all metadata will be announced properly.

-The `<html>` is modifiable with CSS by using the `:root` selector.
+Also, the `<html>` element is easily modifiable with CSS by using the `:root` selector.
-For instance, by adding:
+For instance, by adding the CSS:
 ```
 :root {
     background: #ff0000;
 }
 ```
-we change the color of the html page into red.
+we change the background color of the whole html page into red.

 ---
 ## Practice